ChimeHQ/chime-swift/README.md

 This Chime extension supports the [Swift][swift] programming language.
 It integrates [sourcekit-lsp][sourcekit-lsp] with [ChimeKit][chimekit]'s `ExtensionProtocol`.

-It is featured as a tutorial in ChimeKit's reference [documenation][chimekit documentation].
+This project is featured as a tutorial in ChimeKit's reference [documentation][documentation tutorial].

 ## Future Development

 A language server is not required to provide semantic languages features to Chime.
 A way to expand this extension would be to directly integrate with SourceKit, possibly via [SourceKitten][sourcekitten].
-This could offer a lower-overhead implemenation, while also providing additional features not directly exposed via Language Server Protocol.
+This could offer a lower-overhead implementation, while also providing additional features not directly exposed via Language Server Protocol.
 Also would be pretty cool.

 ## Suggestions or Feedback